 GOOD FOR: Running a blog shop

-You will see the new Blog Pixie site now has a shop – I have used WooCommerce to put that together.
 WooCommerce is a WordPress plugin that you install to your blog to run an online shop, if the theme you’ve installed allows you to do so.
 You add your products, choose your payment gateway and sell everything through your WordPress blog!
 It’s a great way to keep track of everything in the one place.
 If you plan to run a store on your website, always make sure you choose a theme which is ‘Woocommerce ready’.

-GOOD FOR: Add a designer theme to your Blogger blog
+GOOD FOR: Add a theme to your Blogger blog

 GOOD FOR: Sending large files